BEING USED BY THE DEVIL

 - Do not allow your heart to be divided.
 Jesus said it like this, "No man can serve two masters; for either he will hate the one and love the other; or else he will hold to the one, and despise the other.
 You cannot serve God and mammon."
 Matthew 6:24 We must make up our minds as to where we are going to set our hearts and affections, and forsake all other loves, lest we be found to be hypocrites.
 Then all our activities can be genuinely Christ-centered.

 - Forgive means to CANCEL ALL DEBTS and STRIVE TO LOVE.
 As long as we feel someone owes us something, we will fight with bitterness and unforgiveness.
 Those are deadly poisons.
 In the love of Christ, bitterness and unforgiveness cannot thrive.
-Oh, how we need His grace!
+Oh, how we need to abide in His grace!

 - Watch out for deceitful, evil motives in your heart - the little foxes that spoil the vine, Song of Songs 2:15, "I find then a law, when I would do good, evil is present with me."
 Romans 7:21 Everything we do must be done in or through our flesh.
 The challenging thing about that is that while our initial intention may be upright, an evil, self-gratifying thought or desire may try to attach itself to it and defile our motives and intentions.
 It will then piggyback on the most noble-sounding deeds and completely defile the work of grace and truth.
 Thus, we may find ourselves attempting to manipulate someone to do our will.
 Please keep in check and continually scrutinize the thoughts, desires, and intentions of your heart.
 If there is the least inkling of resentment, jealousy, selfish ambition, greed, or lust, KILL IT!
 REPENT!
 They are all open doors to evil.
 Balaam would not directly disobey God by not declaring the word of God, as he told Balak, but he still wanted the reward.
 So he connived a plan to seduce the children of Israel to sin against God so that God would have to punish them.
 It cost him his life even though he was a prophet of God.
 Numbers 22-25, 31;8